MDSplus/Docker/README.md

 Developers with x86 workstations can run the ARM images using QEMU, but it can take over an hour to build MDSplus.
 If using an ARM CPU, it only takes a few minutes to build MDSplus.

 And if using an ARM CPU to create experimental Docker images for local use, can comment out the two `qemu` lines in the Dockerfile.
+(However, it does no harm to leave the two lines uncommented.)

 ## MacOS

 *!!!
-To Do:  will write this section after have MacOS builds working. !!!*
+To Do:  will write this section after have MacOS builds working on Apple Silicon (M1 / M2). !!!*

 Questions:
 - Support MDSplus on both Intel Macs and Apple Silicon Macs?